Cogito and the History of Madness: Point of departure

 Derrida states that his point of departure for "Cogito and the History of Madness" is Foucault's 1961 book Folie et déraison.
 Derrida's paper primarily relies on two sections of Foucault's work, the original 1961 preface in which Foucault makes a number of general comments about the book, setting forth his intentions and methodology, and two and a half pages at the start of the second chapter where Foucault links Descartes to an historical event that silenced madness at the beginning of the classical age.
 Foucault's 1961 text was heavily abridged for a popular edition in 1964 that formed the basis for Richard Howard's translation of the text into English as Madness and Civilization.
 The abridged 1964 edition removed the pages concerning Descartes on which Derrida had explicitly based his argument in "Cogito and the History of Madness."
 These pages on Descartes were only made available in English with Jean Khalfa's 2006 translation of Foucault's work on madness.

 Allusion to Hegel

 Derrida makes an allusion to the master–slave dialectic in Hegel's Phenomenology of Spirit in the opening pages of "Cogito and the History of Madness."

 Argument concerning Descartes

 Foucault writes at the start of the second chapter of Madness and Civilization of a strange violent event that silenced madness at the end of the renaissance and the beginning of the classical age.
 He then discusses the treatment of madness by Descartes in the Meditations on First Philosophy.
-Foucault argues that Descartes refuses to recognise a commonality between himself and people who are mad and uses this dissociation as an excuse not to take madness seriously as a grounds for doubt.
+Descartes, after having doubted the existence of the external world and that of his own body, poses the objection of madness to himself.
+For Descartes, denying that "these hands and this body belong to me" would be equivalent to maintaining, as do "those senseless people" who think they "are dressed in purple and gold while they are all naked, or imagine themselves to be jugs or have a body of glass."
+And he continues: "But they are fools (amentes), and I would be no less extravagant (demens) than them if I followed their example".
+Subsequently, Descartes tackles the "dream hypothesis", asking whether perception is only a dream and not something real, unlike the incontrovertible truths of mathematics.
+But even the latter are attacked, with the use of the further objection that, in addition to sensible perceptions, also certainties and rational reasons are nothing more than a deception on the part of an evil demon.
+According to Foucault, the experience of madness and the "hyperbolic doubt" are completely different and not comparable, as the experience of the madman is not even to be taken into consideration, "since I think", while the madman does not.
+Foucault's conclusion is that the Cartesian cogito was the premise of the decree of exclusion of madness and the "great internment".
 For Foucault this exclusion of madness by Descartes leads to a cogito that is more or less arbitrarily self-assured of its own rationality.